GridTools/gridtools/include/gridtools/storage/README.md

-#Storage Library

-It provides the way to represent multidimensional typed contiguous memory allocations with arbitrary layout and alignment.
+Storage Library provides the way to represent multidimensional typed contiguous memory allocations with arbitrary layout and alignment.
 The library is headers only.
 All entities are defined in the `gridtools::storage` namespace.

 ## Data Store